gbordyugov/pndapetzim/README.md

 ## Setting up a Python environment for the project

-This project uses [poetry](https://python-poetry.org/) as a build and dependency management tool and requires a Python starting from 3.7.1.
+This project uses [poetry](https://python-poetry.org/) as a build and dependency management tool and requires a Python version starting from 3.7.1.

 The easiest way to install `poetry` is a) make sure that your current `python` and `pip` executables point to a compatible Python version